-I’ve always admired the devil-may-care attitude a tough outfit invokes.
+I’ve always admired the devil-may-care attitude that edgy style invokes.
 I even had a short-lived goth phase in middle school (okay, it lasted two hours before my dad made me wipe off my blue lipstick).

 However, even with my continuing nerd status in ongoing education, I still feel a longing for the badass attitude inherent in punk, goth, and other edgy looks.
 Aside from wearing all black, which is always an option, I’ve found accessories to be the perfect method to add a little more edge to my outfit while not committing myself entirely.